-The implementation of CARP as a government-mandated land redistribution program requires the determination of four parameters: the ceiling l{max} , the degree of enforcement $(1-\theta)$, and the fractions of the landless ψ_0 and smallholders ψ_1 that are recipients of land.
+Aggregate Effects of Land Reform The implementation of CARP as a government-mandated land redistribution program requires the determination of four parameters: the ceiling $l{max}$ , the degree of enforcement $(1-\theta)$ , and the fractions of the landless $\psi_0$ and smallholders $\psi_1$ that are recipients of land.
 We set the ceiling equal to the legislated level of 5 hectares.
-We choose θ to match the farm-size distribution above 5 hectares after the implementation of the reform.
-This target implies $\theta = 0.8$.
-Note, that this value of θ implies a fairly lax enforcement of the reform which as discussed earlier includes not only effective enforcement but also any other formal or informal arrangement allowing the farm scale operation to remain above the established ownership ceiling.
-We choose ψ_0 and ψ_1 to closely match the share of farms under 1 hectare and the share of farms in the 1-2 hectares bin after the reform.
-Note, that we do not allow farmers with farm size above 3 hectares to receive land, as 3 hectares was the legal ceiling for recipients of redistributed land discussed earlier.
-We find that $\psi_0 = 0.33$ and $\psi_1 = 0.08$ most closely match those bins in the post-reform farm-size distribution.
-The implied amount of land given to each beneficiary is $l^ = 0.34$ hectares.
+We choose $\theta$ to match the farm-size distribution above 5 hectares after the implementation of the reform.
+This target implies $\theta = 0.8$ .
+Note, that this value of $\theta$ implies a fairly lax enforcement of the reform which, as discussed earlier, includes not only effective enforcement but also any other formal or informal arrangement allowing the farm scale operation to remain above the established ownership ceiling.
+We choose $\psi_0$ and $\psi_1$ to closely match the share of farms under 1 hectare and the share of farms in the 1-2 hectares bin after the reform.
+Note that we do not allow farmers with farm size above 3 hectares to receive land, as 3 hectares was the legal ceiling for recipients of redistributed land discussed earlier.
+We find that $\psi_0 = 0.329$ and $\psi_1 = 0.108$ most closely match those bins in the post-reform farm-size distribution.
+The implied amount of land given to each beneficiary is $l^ = 0.336$ hectares.

-In the first column of Table 6 we report the aggregate effects that result from the government-mandated land redistribution program in the model calibrated to CARP, in terms of changes in average farm size, agricultural productivity, and the share of landless in the economy.
+In the first column of Table 5 we report the aggregate effects that result from the government-mandated land redistribution program in the model calibrated to CARP, in terms of changes in average farm size, agricultural productivity, and the share of landless in the economy.
 In the model, the share of landless is equivalent to the share of hired workers.
 In the second column we report the aggregate changes for the Philippine economy before and after the reform.
 The percentage change in average farm size results from comparing this statistic in the 1981 Census to the 2002 Census.
-The change in aggricultural productivity is over 1989-1993 based on aggregate data from the Bureau of Agricultural Statistics in the Philippines (reported in Section 3.1).
+The change in agricultural productivity is over 1989-1993 based on aggregate data from the Bureau of Agricultural Statistics in the Philippines.
 The change in the share of landless in the economy is calculated as the total certificates of land ownership awarded under CARP by 2007 (World Bank, 2009), as a share of total agricultural employment in 1991 (1991 Census of Agriculture).